 movies

-Hugh Grant's third act is very confusing.
+Hugh Grant's third act continues to be very confusing.

 Long gone are the days when Hugh was considered the king of rom-coms.
-The British actor's early career was shaped by playing bumbling bachelors in films Four Weddings and a Funeral, Notting Hill, About A Boy, Bridget Jones' Diary, Two Weeks Notice, and Love Actually
+The British actor's early career was shaped by playing bumbling bachelors in films Four Weddings and a Funeral, Notting Hill, About A Boy, Bridget Jones' Diary, Two Weeks Notice, and Love Actually.

 After leading critical flops Music and Lyrics and Did You Hear About the Morgans?
-Grant disappeared for a few years and reemerged as a campy villain in Paddington 2
+Grant disappeared for a few years and reemerged as a campy villain in Paddington 2.

 He made us wait, but Hugh's second act was glorious.

-But in 2023, Hugh has made some real, err... choices.
+But in 2023, Hugh made some real, err... choices.

-This year, Grant joined the cast of Operation Fortune: Ruse de Guerre, an action-comedy alongside Jason Statham and Aubrey Plaza.
+Last year, Grant joined the cast of Operation Fortune: Ruse de Guerre, an action-comedy alongside Jason Statham and Aubrey Plaza.

 Hugh Grant in Operation Fortune: Ruse de Guerre.
 Image: Lionsgate.